Slip and Fall

 The success of many slip-and-fall lawsuits will often depend on the plaintiff’s ability to prove the store owner failed to act in a reasonably prudent manner.
 But what does that mean?

-Again, there is no bright line rule for this, but some of the questions our injury attorneys may ask in order to ascertain the reasonableness of the property owner include:
+Again, there is no bright line rule for this, but some of the questions our Fort Lauderdale slip and fall lawyers may ask in order to ascertain the reasonableness of the property owner include:

 - Was the dangerous condition in existence long enough for the property owner to know about it?